Effects of meditation: Memory

 Meditation enhances memory capacity specifically in the working memory and increases executive functioning by helping participants better understand what is happening moment for moment.
 Those who meditate regularly have demonstrated the ability to better process and distinguish important information from the working memory and store it into long-term memory with more accuracy than those who do not practice meditation techniques.
 Meditation may be able to expand the amount of information that can be held within working memory and by so doing is able to improve IQ scores and increase individual intelligence.
 The encoding process for both audio and visual information has been shown to be more accurate and detailed when meditation is used.
 Though there are limited studies on meditation's effects on long-term memory, because of meditations ability to increase attentional awareness, episodic long-term memory is believed to be more vivid and accurate for those who meditate regularly.
 Meditation has also shown to decrease memory complaints from those with Alzheimer's disease which also suggests the benefits meditation could have on episodic long-term memory which is linked to Alzheimer's.

 Calming and relaxation

-According to an article in Psychological Bulletin, EEG activity slows as a result of meditation.
+Electroencephalography activity slows as a result of meditation.
 Some types of meditation may lead to a calming effect by reducing sympathetic nervous system activity while increasing parasympathetic nervous system activity.
 Or, equivalently, that meditation produces a reduction in arousal and increase in relaxation.

 Herbert Benson, founder of the Mind-Body Medical Institute, which is affiliated with Harvard University and several Boston hospitals, reports that meditation induces a host of biochemical and physical changes in the body collectively referred to as the "relaxation response".
 The relaxation response includes changes in metabolism, heart rate, respiration, blood pressure and brain chemistry.
 Benson and his team have also done clinical studies at Buddhist monasteries in the Himalayan Mountains.
 Benson wrote The Relaxation Response to document the benefits of meditation, which in 1975 were not yet widely known.